|Alpha Online >> Home | Products||

 If you take a planet view of ethics, the landscape is very uneven.
 In some locations such as my community, ethical issues often involve fine points and disputes of minor significance.
 In other places on the planet, atrocities are common place; the most deplorable acts are accepted or ignored.

-Ethics can be appreciated as an abstract exercise
+Ethics can be appreciated as an abstract exercise in description and

-humans.
 While I agree that it would be better of some aspects of human nature were

 permanently changed, that is improbable.
-A realistic human puts fantasy aside and
+A realistic human puts fantasy aside

-can appear in the disguise of ethics and morality.
+religious beliefs can appear in the disguise of ethics and morality.

 Order Books: Click the green order button for printed books.
 Click the yellow download button for eBook download orders.